MicrosoftDocs/Devices-docs/surface-hub/surface-hub-start-menu.md

             Column="4"/>
 ```

-3. Save the modified Start menu XML locally and [follow the instructions below](#to-apply-a-customized-start-menu-to-surface-hub) to deploy it to targeted Surface Hubs.
+3. Save the modified Start menu XML locally and [follow the steps below](#deploy-customized-start-menu-to-surface-hub) to deploy it to targeted Surface Hubs.

-## Apply customized Start menu to Surface Hub
+## Deploy customized Start menu to Surface Hub

 1. Sign in to the Intune portal at [**Microsoft Endpoint Manager admin center**](https://endpoint.microsoft.com/).
 2. Go to **Devices** > **Configuration** **Policies** > **Create profile**.